shilangyu/rust-regex-systemf/DraftPR.md

 our implementation respects linearity.

 We chose to compare our implementation to `python/re`, as this engine is readily available, hence easy to benchmark, and used ubiquitously.
+Note, however, that `python/re` only supports bounded length look-behinds, while our implementation supports unbounded ones as well.

 <details>
    <summary>Look-behind benchmark comparison</summary>

 ```
 $ rebar cmp results_full_combined.csv -f 'lookbehind' -e '[^2]$'
 benchmark                                     python/re           rust/regex-lookbehind